 How Does The Community Fit In The Prowess Platform?

-The community is the third leg of the platform along with projects and endorsements.
+The product manager community is the third leg of the platform along with projects and endorsements.
 It enables you to learn from like-minded professionals on a day-to-day basis while you work on projects at or outside the workplace.
-The community is the underlying support network that helps our members to continuously improve their reputation and build their skills portfolio.
+The community is the underlying support network that helps our members to continuously improve their reputation and build their product manager portfolio.
 The higher the quality of the contribution, the higher the number of upvotes a member receives, resulting in a better reputation and a higher skill score.

 How to Participate?

-Professionals and experts can participate in the community by asking questions, providing answers, sharing resources, discussing project work, and receiving/ giving peer feedback.
+Professionals and experts can participate in the product manager community by asking questions, providing answers, sharing resources, discussing project work, and receiving/ giving peer feedback.
 To ensure targeted discussions, participants are encouraged to add pre-defined topic tags that relate to the theme of every topic.
 Participants can use four types of topic tag groups –

 - Skill Tags – these tags represent the skills associated with the topic.
 Skill tags are divided into 6 subgroups – communication skills, strategy skills, design skills, technology skills, execution skills, and go-to-market skills.